hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 That is, there is also a public/private key pair and a symmetric state encryption key per FPC chaincode that are shared among all chaincode enclaves that run the same FPC chaincode using the key distribution protocol.
 -->

-The deployment is described in detail below and can be found in the [Full Detail Diagrams](#full-detail-diagrams) section.
+A detailed description (internal view) of the FPC deployment process is provided in the FPC Lite Architecture section below and can be found in the [Full Detail Diagrams](#full-detail-diagrams) section.

 ## Requirements

-- In the initial version of FPC, chaincode must be written in C/C++ using our FPC SDK.
+- FPC Chaincode must be written in C/C++ using the FPC SDK.
 More language support is planned.
 - FPC Endorsing Peers must use the FPC chaincode runtime.
 - FPC’s runtime relies on the External Builder and Launcher feature of Fabric
   <!-- comment out below as we haven't introduced registry yet and, at least so far, we have put the registration under the cover of cli
    FPC's attestation infrastructure requires the installation of an FPC Registry chaincode per channel.
   -->
-- FPC currently requires that the Endorsing Peers run on an Intel&reg; x86 machine with the SGX feature enabled.
+- FPC requires that the Endorsing Peers run on an Intel&reg; x86 machine with the SGX feature enabled.
 We plan to add support for other Trusted Execution Environments in future releases.

 # FPC Lite Architecture